View entities

 The first step is to write the SQL query representing the view.
 Ensure it adheres to the following rules:

-• Emit an id value: Due to Contember's internal requirements, an id value must be included in the view.
-Typically, this is done using gen_random_uuid() AS id in the SQL.
+value must be included in the view.
+Typically, this is done usinggen_random_uuid() AS id

 2. Creating the View Entity